The Prognostic Roles of Systemic Inflammatory Markers Before Abiraterone or Enzalutamide Therapy in Metastatic Castration-Resistant Prostate Cancer

 Abstract

-Objective: To investigate the prognostic value of systemic inflammatory markers (SIM)—namely neutrophil-to-lymphocyte ratio (NLR) and platelet-to-lymphocyte ra-tio (PLR)—on survival outcomes and treatment response in patients with metastatic castration-resistant prostate cancer (mCRPC) receiving abiraterone (ABI) or enzalu-tamide (ENZA) therapy.
-Methods: This two-center retrospective observational study analyzed clinical data of 106 patients diagnosed with mCRPC.
-The cut-off values for NLR and PLR were deter-mined as 2.83 and 156, respectively.
-Their effects on progression-free survival (PFS) and overall survival (OS) were evaluated using Kaplan-Meier and Cox regression analyses.
-Changes in SIM before and after ABI/ENZA treatment were assessed using the Wilcoxon signed-rank test.
-Results: Lower NLR (≤2.83) and PLR (≤156) levels were significantly associated with longer PFS and OS.
-In multivariate analysis, only high PLR emerged as an independent adverse prognostic factor for OS (HR: 2.01; p=0.026).
-Treatment response was an inde-pendent predictor of PFS.
-No significant changes were observed in MPV, PDW, or P-LCR levels after treatment.
-Conclusion: SIM such as NLR and especially PLR may serve as practical and accessible tools for predicting survival in mCRPC patients.
-However, further prospective studies are warranted.
+Objectives: The objective of this study was to investigate the prognostic value of systemic inflammatory markers (SIMs)—namely, the neutrophil-to-lymphocyte ratio (NLR) and platelet-to-lymphocyte ratio (PLR)—on survival outcomes and treatment responses in patients with metastatic castration-resistant prostate cancer (mCRPC) receiving abiraterone (ABI) or enzalutamide (ENZA) therapy.
+Methods: In this two-center retrospective observational study, researchers analyzed clinical data from 106 patients diagnosed with mCRPC.
+The cut-offs for NLR and PLR were determined to be 2.83 and 156, respectively, and their effects on progression-free survival (PFS) and overall survival (OS) were evaluated using Kaplan–Meier and Cox regression analyses.
+Changes in SIMs before and after ABI/ENZA treatment were assessed using the Wilcoxon signed-rank test.
+Results: Lower NLR (≤2.83) and PLR (≤156) were significantly associated with longer PFS and OS; however, in multivariate analysis, only high PLR emerged as an independent adverse prognostic factor for OS (HR: 2.01; p = 0.026).
+Meanwhile, treatment response was an independent predictor of PFS, and no significant changes were observed in the mean platelet volume (MPV), platelet distribution width (PDW), or platelet–large cell ratio (P-LCR) after treatment.
+Conclusions: SIMs, such as NLR and especially PLR, may serve as practical and accessible tools for predicting survival in mCRPC patients; however, further prospective studies are warranted.

 Article activity feed